Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 You shouldn't be doing this right now.

-So it's just like it just makes everybody back off.
+So it's just like, it just makes everybody back off.

 So basically, they're discouraging anyone that's trying to get those documents, guys.

-Um just stuff that you they shouldn't be asking.
+Just stuff that they shouldn't be asking.

-Strange, strange things.
+Yeah, strange, strange things.

 As a private citizen, you should be able to get this type of information.

-So that's what kind of happens sometimes with and this is why I hate covering state cases, guys, because state cases, um, it's much more difficult to get documents depending on which you know, agency, state, jurisdiction, county the case occurred in.
+And this is why I hate covering state cases, guys, because state cases, it's much more difficult to get documents depending on which agency, state, jurisdiction, county the case occurred in.

-But every county and every area is different when it comes to getting certain uh criminal justice documents.
+But every county and every area is different when it comes to getting certain criminal justice documents.

-What you got some?
+You got some?

 Go ahead.

-After I find a case and something happens in court, they literally change everything.
+Yeah, but also because I do all the state cases, after I find a case and something happens in court, they literally change everything.

 Then I have to redo my research because you can't find it.